magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 touch public/scripts/example.js
 ```

-Now open the `example.js` source file with your preferred editor and
+Open the `example.js` source file with your preferred editor and copy
-copy and paste into it the code from the beginning of the official
+and paste into it the code from the beginning of the official react
-react tutorial:
+tutorial:

 ```js
 var CommentBox = React.createClass({